easegress-io/easegress/doc/user_cases/aggregator.md

 * Closing connection 0
 ```

-We can see a `X-Eg-Aggregator: failed-in-pipeline-demo` header in response, that's the first met failure pipeline of this aggregator.
+We can see an `X-Eg-Aggregator: failed-in-pipeline-demo` header in response, that's the first met failure pipeline of this aggregator.

-In some partical scenarios, we want this aggregator return the succeed execution pipelines' result.
+In some scenarios, we want this aggregator to return the successful execution pipelines' result.
 We can achieve this purpose by the steps below

 1. Update the aggregator's spec